bosun-monitor/bosun/docs/usage.md

 # Rule Editor
 The rule editor allows you to edit the [RuleConf](), preview rendered templates, and test alerts against historical data.

+## Rule Editor Image
 ![Rule Editor Image](/public/rule_editor.jpg)

+## Textarea
+The text area will be loaded with the running config when the Rule Editor view is loaded.
+A hash of the config when you start editing it is saved.
+If someone else edits the UI and saves it, Bosun will detect that the config has changed and show a warning above the text area.

+When you run test your version of the config is saved in Bosun, and you can link to it so others can see it.

+The editor is build using the open source [Ace editor](https://ace.c9.io/)

 ## Jump Buttons
-The Jump dropdowns <span class="image-number">①</span> will take you to defined sections within the config.
+The Jump dropdowns <a href="/usage#rule-editor-image" class="image-number">①</a> will take you to defined sections within the config.
 In particular, the alert dropdown selects which alert will be used for testing.

 At the end there is a switcher that can be used when you are working on an alert.
 It allows you to just back and forth between the alert and the alert referenced in the template.

 ## Download / Save / Validate
-The download button will download the config file as a text file.
+The download button <a href="/usage#rule-editor-image" class="image-number">②</a> will download the config file as a text file.
 Validate makes sure that Bosun considers the config valid using the same validation that is required for Bosun to start.

+### Config Saving
-Save will bring up a dialogue that lets you save the config.
-This only appears if you have permission to save the config, and
+Save <a href="/usage#rule-editor-image" class="image-number">②</a> will bring up a dialogue that lets you save the config.
+This only appears if you have permission to save the config, and tbe [system configuration's `EnableSave`]() has been set to true.

 # Annotations